-10As we discuss later in the paper, this second channel appears to be quite unlikely given that abortion in safe settings has very low rates of associated morbidity and mortality.
-In fact, induced abortion in safe setting are considered "one of the safest procedures in contemporary practice" with a mortality rate below 1 per 100,000 procedures (Grimes, 2005).
+10 As we discuss later in the paper, this second channel appears to be quite unlikely given that abortion in safe settings has very low rates of associated morbidity and mortality.
+In fact, induced abortions in safe settings are considered to be "one of the safest procedures in contemporary practice" with a mortality rate below 1 per 100,000 procedures (Grimes, 2005).